MrTitarenko/FileParser/README.md

-Its a console version of program for parsing *.xml files and save data from them to relational database.
+It's a console version of program for parsing *.xml files and save data from them to relational database.

 First of all you should to enter the path of folder to search.